Types of Websites: Explore the World Wide Web!

 4. Gaming Websites & Online Games

-• Platforms offering a variety of interactive games and gaming communities for players to engage with.
+Platforms offer a variety of interactive games and gaming communities for players to engage with.

-• Example: Steam – A digital distribution platform for purchasing and playing video games, as well as connecting with other gamers through social features.
+Example: Steam – A digital distribution platform for purchasing and playing video games and connecting with other gamers through social features.

 5. Educational Websites with Interactive Elements (quizzes, simulations)